dannyYassine/DYERipple/README.md

 # DYRipple: Creating a Ripple animation.
 /*
-    Animations of the views are slow down on the GIFs */
+    Animations are slower on the GIFs
+*/

 # Simple Integration